String.prototype.substring()

 Summary

-• The JavaScript substring() returns the substring from a string between the start and end indexes.
+• The JavaScript substring() method returns the substring from the start index up to and excluding the end index.

 Was this tutorial helpful ?